KuromeSama6/SekaiMagic/README.md

 - [ ] Autoplay does not end automatically at the end of the track and must be stopped manually with `autoplay -s`.
 - [ ] Slide notes with Bézier curves are not being followed properly, causing occasional misses on longer and thinner notes.
 - [ ] Slide notes with zigzags or a lot of movement are being followed the "hard way" and does not resemble a human player.
 A human player should find a straight path through zigzagging slide notes.
-- [ ] Occasionally, long and zigzagging slide notes are being released early (getting a GREAT at the end).
+- [X] Occasionally, long and zigzagging slide notes are being released early (getting a GREAT at the end).
   - This has been specifically reproduced in the Master difficulty of *Tell Your World*, in the slide note to the right on measure 10.
 The reasons for this are still unknown.
+    - As of v0.1.1, this issue has been resolved.

 There are definitely more issues that we haven't encountered yet, so please report any issues you encounter on the GitHub page.
 We will try to resolve them as soon as possible.